CECapps/Imgur-API-for-PHP/README.md

 ## Quick HOWTO

-    See demos/httpadapters.php for a quick usage demonstration.
+ - See demos/httpadapters.php for a quick usage demonstration.

-    See demos/oauth.php for an **UNTESTED** OAuth demonstration.
+ - See demos/oauth.php for an OAuth demonstration.
+Only the Zend Framework interface has been tested.